 Woodland Baby Shower Table Setting:

 If you are short on space, like we were, the best seating scenario is long rectangular tables with chairs on both sides.
 We were able to seat 24 people easily with just four standard-sized folding tables (although you could seat as many as 32 with this same table arrangement).
-We covered the tables with white linen tablecloths and laid a burlap runner in the middle for a more decorative and earthy feel.
+We covered the tables with white linen tablecloths (highly recommend to just buy your own then rent them!
+Just 2 uses pays for itself) and laid a burlap runner in the middle for a more decorative and earthy feel.

 We decorated the tables with wood slices (that were later repurposed for our Easter Table Decor!), moss that was purchased at Dollar Tree, pinecones, decorative porcelain birds that I had from a previous baby shower I threw, candles, and flower arrangements that I put together myself using clear round vases purchased at the Dollar Tree, baby’s breath, and pine branches.